Pyxrs/CrateTV/README.md

 # CrateTV

- A simple gaming streaming service
+A simple game streaming service built with Dioxus